-The Company holds air discharge permit 5206-2.1 to discharge emissions into the air from a pig farming operation and associated practices, including solids composting, effluent treatment system, effluent application to land and other waste management activities.
-This permit was issued by the Council on September 2015 as a resource consent under Section 87(e) of the RMA Act.
-It is due to expire on June 2026.
+The Trust holds air discharge permit 5206-2.1 to cover discharge emissions into the air from a pig farming operation and associated practices, including solids composting, effluent treatment system, effluent application to land and other waste management.
+This permit was issued by the Council on 29 September 2015 under Section 87(e) of the RMA.
+It is due to expire on 1 June 2026.